CyberSys/fgcom/README.msvc.txt

  iaxclient_libd.lib and fgcomd.exe

 Like most cmake built projects, there are also MinSizeRel and RelWithDebInfo configurations.
-None of these have been built or used by the maintainers.
+These are not usually built or used by the maintainers.

-While the cmake files contains as options to build a shared library, a DLL this is disabled by default, and no check has been done on such
-DLL building.

 The running of fgcom.exe
 ========================